nalgeon/iuliia/README.md

 Why use `Iuliia`:

--   20 transliteration schemas (rule sets), including all main international and Russian standards.
+-   20 Russian transliteration schemas, including all major international and national standards.
+-   Official Uzbek transliteration schema.
--   Correctly implements not only the base mapping, but all the special rules for letter combinations and word endings (AFAIK, Iuliia is the only library which does so).
+-   Implements the base mapping and all special rules for letter combinations and word endings (AFAIK, Iuliia is the only library that does this.)
 -   Simple API and zero third-party dependencies.

 ## Supported schemas

-Actual schemas:
+Russian (actual):

 -   ALA-LC: [ala_lc.json](ala_lc.json) and [ala_lc_alt.json](ala_lc_alt.json)
 -   BGN/PCGN: [bgn_pcgn.json](bgn_pcgn.json) and [bgn_pcgn_alt.json](bgn_pcgn_alt.json)